School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 Departure is scheduled for late August, early February or early April.
 You will be met at the airport by your host family.

-Once your enrolment has been accepted and confirmed by our Canadian partner and your application for a study permit has been approved, we can book your flight to Canada, if you wish.
+Once your enrolment has been accepted and confirmed by our Canadian partner and your application for a study permit has been approved, we can arrange for you to travel to Canada, if you wish.

 The ticket booked includes as few stopovers as possible and can be changed.

-If you prefer to book your trip yourself, we will provide you with all the information you need to make your reservation.
+If you prefer to book your trip yourself, we will provide you with all the information you need to make the booking.

 You will need to obtain a study permit, which will be issued for the duration of your stay.
-We provide you with all the necessary documents to obtain it and assist you in the process.
-All information is available on the website: https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada.html.
+We will provide you with all the documents you need to obtain it, and will help you through the process.
+All the information is available on the immigration website.

-Attention!
-Since July 31, 2018, nationals of various European countries must provide their biometric data to obtain a study permit.
-There are 2 centers in France, in Paris and Lyon.
-For Belgian nationals, the centers in Paris or Düsseldorf are the closest.
-This process costs $85 CAD.
-More information here: https://www.canada.ca/en/immigration-refugees-citizenship/campaigns/biometrics.html.
+Please note!
+Since 31 July 2018, nationals of various European countries have had to have their biometric data taken in order to obtain a study permit.
+There are 2 centres in France, in Paris and Lyon...
+For Belgian nationals, the centres in Paris and Düsseldorf are the nearest.
+This process costs 85 $CAD.
+For more information, click here.

-For a stay of one semester or less*
+For a stay of one academic semester or less

-You will only need to complete an Electronic Travel Authorization (ETA), which you can fill out directly on the website: https://www.canada.ca/en/immigration-refugees-citizenship/services/visit-canada/eta/apply.html.
+You will simply need to complete an “ETA ” (Electronic Travel Authorization) which you can fill in directly on the immigration website.

-For the duration of your stay, you will benefit from full cover, included in the registration fee.
+For the duration of your stay, you will benefit from full insurance cover, which is included in the registration fee.

 Dates 2025-2026